zhuzilin/ring-flash-attention/README.md

 - [x] Implement `*_kvpacked_func` and `*_func` variant for all APIs
 - [x] ~~Optimize `*_varlen_func`~~ Implement `llama3_flash_attn_varlen_func`.
 - [x] ~~Add an example to train llama.~~ Implement adapter for huggingface model.
-- [ ] Try to upstream to flash attention.

 ### Test